nikolis/JIClib/README.md

 <h3>Solve is an end to end Optical character recognition library<h3>

-SolveIT is divided in 3 basic Phases
+SolveIT is divided in 3 basic Components
   *  Pre proccessing
   *  Feature Extraction
   *  Classification